Latham

 The level of cultural diversity witnessed in Latham was found to be above average when compared nationally for a number of language and cultural background related metrics

 Latham's cultural diversity was found to be above average, with 20.5% of its population born overseas and 16.1% speaking a language other than English at home.
-Christianity was the predominant religion in Latham as of August 2016, comprising 46.1% of its population.
-Notably, the category Other comprised 1.2% of Latham's population, slightly higher than the Australian Capital Territory average of 1.3%.
+Christianity was the main religion in Latham, comprising 46.1% of people.
+The most notable overrepresentation was in the 'Other' category, which made up 1.2% of the population compared to 1.3% across the Australian Capital Territory.

 Frequently Asked Questions - Diversity